 In accordance with the federal regulations under Title IV of the Higher Education Amendments, a student must maintain satisfactory academic progress in order to receive federal financial aid.
-The requirements for satisfactory academic progress for federal financial aid at Point are defined as follows:
+The requirements for satisfactory academic progress for federal financial aid at Point University are defined as follows:

 QUANTITATIVE: A full-time student must take at least 12 credit hours per semester or complete at least 24 credit hours during an academic year.
-A 3/4 time student must take at least 9 credit hours per semester or complete at least 18 credit hours during an academic year.
-A half-time student must take at least 6 credit hours per semester or complete at least 12 credit hours during an academic year.
+A 3⁄4-time student must take at least nine credit hours per semester or complete at least 18 credit hours during an academic year.
+A half-time student must take at least six credit hours per semester or complete at least 12 credit hours during an academic year.
 A student who changes enrollment status during the year must complete the requirements of the number of hours for each enrollment status.
-For example, a student who is full-time one semester and half-time the next must complete at least 18 hours during the academic year (12 + 6).
+For example, a student who is enrolled full-time one semester and half-time the next must complete at least 18 hours during the academic year (12 + 6).

-QUALITATIVE: Any student must successfully complete 67 percent of all credit hours attempted and maintain a GPA of 2.0.
-Only grades of A, B, C, and D will be considered as credit hours completed.
+QUALITATIVE: Any student must successfully complete 67 percent of all credit hours attempted during the term and maintain a cumulative GPA of 2.0.
+Only grades of A, B, C and D will be considered as credit hours completed.

-A student who does not pass at least 67% of the credit hours attempted during one academic semester will be placed on federal financial aid probation.
-If a student who is on federal financial aid probation does not pass at least 67% of all credit hours taken during the next semester, that student will be placed on federal financial aid suspension.
+A student who does not pass at least 67 percent of the credit hours attempted during one academic semester and maintains a 2.0 GPA will be placed on federal financial aid warning for one semester.
+If a student who is on federal financial aid warning does not pass at least 67 percent of all credit hours taken during the next semester, that student will be placed on federal financial aid suspension.
 A student on federal financial aid suspension is not eligible to receive federal financial aid for the next semester for which federal financial aid is available.

-A student who is not eligible to receive federal financial aid due to lack of satisfactory progress is eligible to apply for federal financial aid after: (1) enrolling in one full-time semester at one's own expense; and (2) meeting the satisfactory academic progress policies; and (3) have a 2.0 GPA.
+A student who is not eligible to receive federal financial aid due to lack of satisfactory progress is eligible to apply for federal financial aid after: (1) enrolling in one full-time semester at one's own expense; and (2) meeting the satisfactory academic progress policy.